ansible/jewel/README.md

   * make
   * openssl

-1. Create a python virtual envenvironment: `python3 -m venv <location>`
+1. Create a python virtual environment: `python3 -m venv <location>`
 2. Activate the virtual environment: `source <location>/bin/activate`
 3. Install the tools for development: `pip install -r requirements/requirements_dev.txt`
 4. Optionally generate and edit the proxy config file to point it to services you have running: